Forgiving jeff: Critical reviews

 "forgiving jeff" received critical acclaim.
 The review aggregator website Rotten Tomatoes reported a 100% approval rating for the episode, based on 8 reviews with an average rating of 9.5/10.

 David Cote of The A.V.
 Club gave the episode an "A" and wrote, "Forgiveness must be earned.
 But wait, does it?
 Or will Barry, unable to forgive himself, in the quest to earn forgiveness, make things even worse?
 All we know is, season 3 is off to one hell of a start, the stakes are higher than ever, and no one is safe."

 Alan Sepinwall of Rolling Stone wrote, "A series with such a precarious high-concept as Barry should have no business being better in its third season than it was in its first.
 Yet it is.
 By the end of the final screener HBO gave critics, I could not imagine how the show would attempt to keep the story going for a potential fourth season, let alone beyond that.
 But I now desperately want to see Hader and friends try."

 Miles Surrey of The Ringer wrote, "Killing for hire and show business seems like an odd pairing, but Barry has expertly wedded these professions and the self-delusion required to navigate them successfully.
 Whether it's a hitman with a history of turning to violence to solve all his problems thinking he can be absolved of his sins or a showrunner charging along with a series that stretches the truth of her history with abuse, Barry continues to shine a light on damaged characters who refuse to look at themselves in the mirror.
 The results haven't been pretty going into Season 3, but as is true to Tinseltown, the show must go on."
 Nick Harley of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "'Forgiving Jeff' is a packed half-hour that runs the gamut of emotions and effectively catches the audience up after a three-year hiatus.
 There's no telling what Barry has planned, or what's going to happen with Fuches, who's been living off the grid in the Chechen Mountains, but this series moves with such confidence at every turn that I can rest assured that every reveal will be unexpected yet earned.
 Barry is clearly going for a darker tone this year, and the titular character's violent past will be rearing its head more often, but its admirable that the show can still find ways to deliver out-loud laughs.
 We've missed Barry; let's never go that long without it again."

 Accolades

-Anthony Carrigan submitted the episode to support his nomination for Outstanding Supporting Actor in a Drama Series at the 74th Primetime Emmy Awards.
+Anthony Carrigan submitted the episode to support his nomination for Outstanding Supporting Actor in a Comedy Series at the 74th Primetime Emmy Awards.